sarahsamorodnitsky/HierarchicalSS_PanCanPanOmics/README.md

 age.centered.i = X_i[, "0.5"]
 ```

 because the clinical data has the original age values, not the standardized version.
+Save this version of the data in a file called `XYC_V2_WithAge.rda` to match our naming in `CheckingDataMatchingResults.R`.

 The last two scripts (and most of the later ones) source `HelperFunctions.R` which contains helper functions used throughout project and analysis.